-The expanded south-east irrigation scheme will bring new investment and changes in agricultural practices, with greater certainty and reliability of water resources for the agricultural industry.
+The expanded south-east irrigation scheme will bring new investment with greater certainty and reliability of water resources for the agricultural industry.
+These potential changes may lead to industrialisation of conventional agricultural practices.

 Federal, state and local regulation can support NRM activities.
 Regulation that is inadequate or poorly targeted can be costly and ineffectual.
 While the priority vegetation area in planning schemes utilises the best available data, it does not provide a complete representation of natural values and is constrained by a site-by-site approach.